Walking at Coed y Brenin Forest Park

 Vegetarian and vegan choices are available but, if you have any dietary preferences, please discuss these with the café staff.

-The bread and cakes come from local bakers or are made in our own kitchen, our meat is supplied using local breeds of Welsh Black Beef and Welsh Mountain Lamb and our venison burgers and sausages come from within Coed y Brenin Forest itself.
+Many of our cakes come from our own kitchen, and our venison burgers come from within Coed y Brenin Forest itself.

 Our Wildlife and Conservation Ranger manages the fallow deer population to ensure that the trees in the forest are able to grow naturally without being over-nibbled by deer.